lgreski/datasciencectacontent/markdown/rprog-assignmentOperators.md

 ## Forms of the Assignment Operator in R

+In the *R Programming* assignment on lexical scoping, students are introduced to the `<<-` syntax for assigning values to R objects.
+The sample code for this assignment often confuses people, because it is not clear how this syntax works.

 `<<-` is one of three forms of the assignment operator.
 The following syntax from the `makeVector()` function for the lexical scoping assignment in *R Programming* assigns the object m the value of mean:

     #